The Boat's Electronics

-With regard to generating electricity with the main engine, our Volvo-Penta TAMD 41B engine was retro-fitted in 2010 with an additional moderately high-output 24/100 Amp alternator.
+With regard to generating electricity with the main engine, our Volvo-Penta TAMD 41B HD engine was retro-fitted in 2010 with an additional moderately high-output 24/100 Amp alternator.
 The old unit is still pictured here; it is an American Leece-Neville BSC3014U model.
 Unfortunately, under previous ownership, the alternator had been damaged by copious amounts of seawater dripping on it.
 When we had the unit off the engine for a rebuild, it couldn't be safely reconditioned (too many internal bolts oxidized together).
 So we had it replaced altogether by its successor model (which is a smart and mean-looking dark-black unit).
 The old unit could be serviced though (but not fully reconditioned and rebuilt), and now has a place in the boat with the other spares on board.
 The new unit did - unfortunately - fail in 2021 because of a broken internal regulator.

-Its output is controlled by a totally up-to-date new Sterling Pro-C Digital high performance smart regulator (pictured here - the red box under the ventilator) that our electronics suppliers Maricom installed in August 2018.
+The High Output Alternator (HOA) is controlled by a totally up-to-date new Sterling Pro-C Digital high performance smart regulator (pictured here - the red box under the ventilator) that our electronics suppliers Maricom installed in August 2018.
 It certainly looks an impressive piece of kit fixed to the side of our engine room.
 We added the remote control panel for it outside the engine room, which is especially useful to keep an eye on what the alternator is getting up to on longer stretches of motoring.

 > Victron Inverter 230V/2000W - the Phoenix model;